 The FDA recommends only flushing prescription medications when take-back options aren’t readily available.
 It recognizes that there is a chance that these drugs could have a negative impact on the environment and there’s a risk of them contaminating water supplies.
 However, the FDA states that storing these drugs where they may pose a hazard to household members outweighs the negligible risks associated with flushing.

-Individuals who need to get rid of medicines that aren’t on the FDA’s flush list, such as expired antibiotics, can follow these steps to safely dispose of medicines in their trash can:
+Individuals who need to get rid of medicines that aren’t on the FDA’s flush list, such as expired antibiotics, can follow these steps to safely dispose of medicines in their household trash can:

 - Remove all personal information from the prescription label on the empty medicine packaging, then dispose of it in the trash